design-kit/init/README.md

 # @design-kit/init

-Set up an accessibility-first design system environment by **running only one command**.
+Set up an accessibility first design system environment by **running only one command**.

 ---